 Let's take a closer look.

 With the Capital One Venture X, you'll earn an unlimited 2x Venture Miles on every dollar you spend.
-That makes this a go-to card for many travelers on their everyday spending.
+That makes this a go-to card for many travelers to use on their everyday spending.

 Beyond that, you'll also get a whopping 10x miles per dollar spent on hotels and rental cars booked through the Capital One Travel portal.
-Booking flights with Capital One Travel will also earn you 5x miles – a boost from booking direct with the airline.
+Booking flights and vacation rentals with Capital One Travel will also earn you 5x miles.

-With the Sapphire Reserve Card, you will earn 3x points per dollar spent on dining, including eligible delivery services.
-You'll also earn 5x total points on air travel and 10x total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards and 3x points per dollar spent on all other travel purchases.
+With the Sapphire Reserve Card, you will earn 3x points per dollar spent on dining (including eligible delivery services) and direct travel purchases.
+You'll also earn 8x bonus points when you purchase travel through Chase Travel℠ (including The Edit℠).

-Through 2025, Sapphire Reserve cardholders can also earn 10x points per dollar on Lyft rides, including scooters and bike rentals.
+Through Sept.30, 2027, Sapphire Reserve cardholders can also earn 5x points per dollar on Lyft rides, including scooters and bike rentals.

 Outside of those bonus categories, the Sapphire Reserve earns 1x Ultimate Rewards on all other purchases.